NOUIY/aws-cdk-guide/v2/tokens.md

 ------

-When we run `cdk synth`, the value for `portToken` is displayed as a number\-encoded token:
+When we run `cdk synth`, the value for `portToken` is displayed as a number-encoded token:

 ```
 $ cdk synth --quiet
 portToken: -1.8881545897087968e+289
 ```

-### Pass number\-encoded tokens<a name="tokens-number-pass"></a>
+### Pass number-encoded tokens<a name="tokens-number-pass"></a>

-When you pass number\-encoded tokens to other constructs, it may make sense to convert them to strings first\.
-For example, if you want to use the value of a number\-encoded string as part of a concatenated string, converting it helps with readability\.
+When you pass number-encoded tokens to other constructs, it may make sense to convert them to strings first.
+For example, if you want to use the value of a number-encoded string as part of a concatenated string, converting it helps with readability.

-In the following example, `portToken` is a number\-encoded token that we want to pass to our Lambda function as part of `connectionString`:
+In the following example, `portToken` is a number-encoded token that we want to pass to our Lambda function as part of `connectionString`:

 ------
 #### [ TypeScript ]